Data Frames - Part 2

 Bivariate measures are quantities that are calculated from two variables of data.
 Bivariate features are the most widely used subset of multivariate features - all of which require more than one variable in order to be calculated.

-The concept behind many bivariate measures is to quantify “similarity” between two data sets.
-If any similarity is discovered it is assumed that there is some connection or relationship between the sets.
-For similar variables, knowledge of one leads to some expectation about the other.
+The concept behind many bivariate measures is to quantify “similarity” between two datasets.
+If any similarity is observed, it is assumed that there is a connection or relationship in the data.
+For variables exhibiting similarity, knowledge of one understandably leads to an expectation surrounding the other.

 Here we are going to look at a specific bivariate quantity: the Pearson correlation coefficient \(PCC\).

-The formula for the Pearson \(PCC\) is set up such that two identical data sets yield a \(PCC\) of 1.
-(Technically this is done by normalising all variances to be equal to 1).
-This implies that all data points in a scatter plot of a variable against itself are aligned along the main diagonal (with positive slope).
+The formula for the \(PCC\) is set up such that two identical datasets yield a \(PCC\) of 1.
+Technically, this is achieved by normalising all variances to be equal to 1.
+This also implies that all data points in a scatter plot of one variable plotted against itself are aligned along the main diagonal (with a positive slope).

-Two perfectly antisymmetrical data sets (one variable can be obtained by multiplying the other by -1) yield a value -1.
-This implies that all data points in a scatter plot are aligned along the negative or anti diagonal (with negative slope).
-All other situations lie in between.
-A value of 0 refers to exactly balanced positive and negative contributions to the measure.
-(Note that strictly speaking, the latter does not necessarily mean that there is no relationship between the variables).
+In two perfectly antisymmetrical datasets, where one variable can be obtained by multiplying the other by -1, a value of -1 is obtained.
+This implies that all data points in a scatter plot are aligned along the negative, or anti diagonal, (with a negative slope).
+All other possibilities lie in between.
+A value of 0 refers to precisely balanced positive and negative contributions to the measure.
+However - strictly speaking - the latter does not necessarily indicate that there is no relationship between the variables.

-The \(PCC\) is an undirected measure in the sense that its value for the comparison between data set 1 and data set 2 is the same as the \(PCC\) between data set 2 and data set 1.
+The \(PCC\) is an undirected measure.
+This means that its value for the comparison between dataset 1 and dataset 2 is exactly the same as the \(PCC\) between dataset 2 and dataset 1.

-A direct way to calculate the \(PCC\) of two data-sets is to use the function corr applied to a dataframe.
-For instance, we can apply it to the Everleys data:
+A method to directly calculate the \(PCC\) of two datasets, is to use the function corr and apply this to your DataFrame.
+For instance, we can apply it to the Everleys dataset:

 PYTHON